My BrewGround exploits are created for small batch brewing, using a 1 gallon BIAB process. There are also a few twists thrown in for good measure.

 Side note, you can also use this bag in your normal Mash Tun, which is what I do for my all grain brews.
 No stuck sparges, easy clean up, an no need to buy a false bottom.

-But wait, there’s more to my 1 gallon BIAB process then just following the Brew In A Bag philosophy.
+But wait, there’s more to my small batch 1 gallon BIAB process then just following the Brew In A Bag philosophy.

 I’m all about looking for time savings.
 Spending 4 hours brewing up a 2.5 gallon or a 5 gallon batch is one thing, but I really didn’t want to invest that amount of time on a 1 gallon BIAB process for an experimental beer.